20. What's Wrong with NLP?

 What's Up, Doc?

-Most day's I get at least one visitor to the Emporium asking about the downside of NLP - using search criteria such as:
+Most days I get at least one visitor to the Emporium asking whether "NLP" really works - using search criteria such as:

 • "nlp has been debunked"